getspooky/yaldash/README.md

 ## Documentation

-For installation instructions, in-depth usage and deployment details, please take a look at the official [documentation](https://getspooky.github.io/laravelDash/#/).
+For installation instructions, in-depth usage and deployment details, please take a look at the official [documentation](https://getspooky.github.io/yaldash/#/).

 ## Requirements

-LaravelDash has a few requirements you should be aware of before installing:
+yaldash has a few requirements you should be aware of before installing:

 - Composer
 - Laravel Framework 5.4+
 - Laravel Mix
 - Node.js & NPM

 ## Browser Support

-LaravelDash supports reasonably recent versions of the following browsers:
+yaldash supports reasonably recent versions of the following browsers:

 - Google Chrome
 - Microsoft Edge
 - Firefox
 - Opera
 - Safari

 ## Usage